Vaayujeet/encore/docs/setting-up-encore-locally.md

 ## 🧭 Next Step - Explore

 Now that you’ve set up Encore, let’s explore its features and see how it can optimize event processing and incident management for your projects!

 ---

+## About Encore

+Encore is a product of **Vaayujeet Software Solutions and Services**, dedicated to delivering scalable and efficient tools for enterprise-grade event correlation and incident management.

+We are committed to enhancing Encore’s capabilities and welcome your feedback.
+Contact us at [encore.support@vaayujeet.com](mailto:encore.support@vaayujeet.com) for assistance or collaboration inquiries.

+---